Machx/Reactive-Cocoa-Playground/ReadMe.md

 This project is a collection of useful and sometimes experimental ReactiveCocoa code.

+When opening this open the ReactiveCocoa Playground workspace instead of the Xcode Project file.

 ## License

 All ReactiveCocoa Playground Code is licensed under the MIT License